 Our region is home to an abundance of outdoor activities, ranging from trails, to water features, to ball fields.
-As these are considered strengths, we need to ensure we are capitalizing on their economic potential for our region.
+As these are considered strengths, capitalizing on their economic potential will be key.

-• Increase investments in tourism departments to allow for greater advertising efforts in known markets that generate positive ROI.

-• Ensure zoning regulations allow for businesses that capitalize on outdoor activities and reduce their barriers to entry.
+- Increase investments in tourism for advertising efforts in known markets that generate positive ROI. - Ensure zoning regulations allow for businesses that capitalize on outdoor activities and reduce their barriers to entry.
 Examples include: outfitters, bike shops, camping, etc.